acronis/go-cti/cti-spec/SPEC.md

 > [!IMPORTANT]
 > Attribute query may not serve as an identifier of a type or instance.

 Similar to JSONPath dot notation, CTI provides the attribute selector that allows the developers to get an attribute value of the CTI instance.
-Attribute selector can be applied to a CTI Typed Identifier that is bound to an instance by appending the `@` to the identifier and specifying a property path.
+Attribute selector can be applied to a CTI identifier that is bound to an instance by appending the `@` to the identifier and specifying a property path.
 For example: `cti.<ctx>@<root_attr_name>.<nested_attr_name>`.

 The attribute selector always starts from the instance's root and allows for getting only one attribute at a time.
 For example: